nasa/cumulus/docs/data-cookbooks/run-tasks-in-lambda-or-docker.md

       Next: StopStatus
 ```

 ## How do I name my resources?
-A Short Primer on Cumulus Resource Naming Conventions
+A short primer on Cumulus resource naming conventions

 Cumulus deployments currently depend on the [`kes`](https://github.com/developmentseed/kes) cli tool. `kes` references values in `app/config.yml`, `iam/config.yml`, lambda and workflow `.yml` files to populate the cloudformation templates that are a part of the `@cumulus/deployment` package. `kes` generates final cloudformation files and uploads them to AWS Cloudformation, creating or updating AWS Cloudformation Stacks.